danReynolds/Psych306/chapter7.md

 In **feature integration theory**, the basic features of color and orientation are available in a **preattentive stage** of processing, but we can't know how those features are bound together until we attend the object specifically.
 We can vaguely see something is red, but can we tell that its horizontal line is red versus its vertical just by parallel processing?
 Not as well.

-If you look at coloured letters quickly, you can match the wrong color to a letter in recall, this is called an **illusory conjuction**, you have matched things together that you shouldn't have.
+If you look at coloured letters quickly, you can match the wrong color to a letter in recall, this is called an **illusory conjunction**, you have matched things together that you shouldn't have.

 ## Attentional Blink